Understanding the Northern Lights Colors

 During these flares, the sun can unleash energy (Coronal Mass Ejections) equivalent to billions of megatons of TNT.
 The electromagnetic radiation emitted then travels through space and interact with Earth's magnetic field, leading to those eye-catching auroras in polar regions.

 Solar flares vary in strength.
 They are classified into different categories, with X-class flares being the most powerful, M-Class a mid-range flare, and C-class being a minor flare.
-On October 9th, 2024 an X-class flare was responsible for an aurora display seen as far south as Cuba.
+On October 9th, 2024 an X-class flare (with CME) was responsible for an aurora display seen as far south as Cuba.
 (These are the flares we want!)

 Coronal Mass Ejections (CME's)